amethyst/amethyst/docs/CONTRIBUTING.md

    style* Markdown links, as shown in the example below.
 However, if the link points to an anchor that exists on the same page, the *inline style* should be used instead.
+3. Rust code snippets should be compilable whenever reasonably possible.

 ```markdown
 Here is some [example text][et] with a link in it.
 While we are at it, here is